Everything You Need to Know About LGBTQIA+ Counseling

-LGBTQIA+ therapy recognizes and validates the experiences of LGBTQIA+ individuals.
-Meanwhile, conversion therapy attempts to "change a person’s sexual orientation, gender identity, or gender expression," according to the Gay & Lesbian Alliance Against Defamation.
-This is both mentally and often physically harmful to LGBTQIA+ young people, especially when certain programs utilize electroshock therapy as a means to (impossibly) “convert” someone.
+LGBTQIA+ therapy recognizes and validates the experiences of LGBTQIA+ people.
+Conversely, conversion therapy attempts to change a person’s sexual orientation, gender identity, or gender expression, which is impossible at best and harmful at worst.

-With attempts to combat sexual orientation change efforts in recent years, some mental health professionals have changed their terminology to avoid detection.
+However, conversion therapy can be insidious.
+Since the practice has come under more scrutiny in recent years, some conversion therapy practices have changed their terminology to avoid detection.
 To protect your mental wellness, absolutely avoid choosing therapists who compare the altering of sexual orientation, gender identity, or gender expression with the treatment of a diagnosable mental illness.
 Some practitioners may claim that they’re helping clients “cure” or “repair” issues like “gender confusion” or “unwanted same-sex attractions.”
-This is not evidence-based in any way and is not an effective way to address mental health issues, let alone any LGBTQIA+-related support that you may need.
+This is not evidence-based in any way and does not offer true LGBTQIA+-related support.